-Indicator IV-A ndicator IV-A. Reflection: Demonstrates the capacity to reflect on and improve the educator's own practice, using informal means as well as meetings with teams and work groups to gather information, analyze data, examine issues, set meaningful goals, and develop new approaches in order to improve teaching and learning.
-IV-A. Elements Unsatisfactory Needs Improvement Proficient Exemplary IV-A-1.
-Reflective Practice Demonstrates limited reflection on practice and/or use of insights gained to improve practice.
+Indicator IV-A. Reflection: Demonstrates the capacity to reflect on and improve the educator's own practice, using informal means as well as meetings with teams and work groups to gather information, analyze data, examine issues, set meaningful goals, and develop new approaches in order to improve teaching and learning.

+IV-A. Elements Unsatisfactory Needs Improvement Proficie nt Exempla ry IV-A-1.
+Reflecti ve Practice Demonstrates limited reflection on practice and/or use of insights gained to improve practice.
 May reflect on the effectiveness of instruction, supports, and interactions with students but not with colleagues and/or rarely uses insights gained to improve practice.
 Regularly reflects on the effectiveness of instruction, supports, and interactions with students, both individually and with colleagues, and uses insights gained to improve practice and student outcomes.
 Regularly reflects on the effectiveness of instruction, supports, and interactions with students, both individually and with colleagues; and uses and shares with colleagues insights gained to improve practice and student outcomes.
 Is able to model this element.
 IV-A-2.
 Goal Setting Participates passively in the goal- setting process and/or proposes goals that are vague or easy to reach.
 Proposes one goal that is vague or easy to achieve and/or bases goals on a limited self-assessment and analysis of student data.
 Proposes challenging, measurable professional practice, team, and student learning goals that are based on thorough self- assessment and analysis of student data.
-Individually and with colleagues builds capacity to propose and monitor challenging, measurable goals based on thorough self- assessment and analysis of student data.
+Individually and with colleagues builds capacity to propose and monitor challenging, measurable goals based on thorough selfassessment and analysis of student data.
 Is able to model this element.

-Indicator IV-B ndicator IV-B. Professional Growth: Actively pursues professional development and learning opportunities to improve quality of IV-B. Elements practice or build the expertise and experience to assume different instructional and leadership roles.
-V-B. Elements Unsatisfactory Needs Improvement Proficient Exemplary IV-B-1.
-Professional Learning and Growth Participates in few, if any, professional development and learning opportunities to improve practice and/or applies little new learning to practice.
+Indicator IV-B. Professional Growth: Actively pursues professional development and learning opportunities to improve quality of practice or build the expertise and experience to assume different instructional and leadership roles.

+or practice of bank the experience and experience to accume amorting metabolicitar and loaderemp refer IV-B. Elements Unsatisfactory Needs Improvement Proficie nt Exempla ry IV-B-1.
+Profession al Learning and Growth Participates in few, if any, professional development and learning opportunities to improve practice and/or applies little new learning to practice.
 Participates only in required professional development and learning activities and/or inconsistently or inappropriately applies new learning to improve practice.
 Consistently seeks out and applies, when appropriate, ideas for improving practice from supervisors, colleagues, professional development activities, and other resources to gain expertise and/or assume different instruction and leadership responsibilities.
 Consistently seeks out professional development and learning opportunities that improve practice and build expertise of self and other educators in instruction, academic support, and leadership.
 Is able to model this element.